MasrourTawfik/Textra_Insights/Docs/Scripts/3_Information_Extraction.rst

 3.Benchmarking :
 ----------------

-We have now three available methods to extract information from invoices.To decide which one is the best, we have to compare them.
+We have now three available methods to extract information from invoices.
+To decide which one is the best we have to compare them.

-- The methodology is straightforward, first we should counstarct our grounding truth small dataset of extracted informations from Invoices, these can be done using GPT4 because is so good on that.
+- The methodology is straightforward, first we should counstarct our grounding truth small dataset of extracted informations from Invoices, these can be done using **GPT4** because is so good on that.
 - Then we can compare each approach outputs with the grounding truth, and calculate **Accuaracy**.
 - Three Benchmarks are Considered: `Accuracy`, `Inference time (s)` and `Cost`.
-- The Grounding Truth dataset will be in a form of a csv file we will focus on Entities like :
+- The Grounding Truth dataset will be in a form of a csv file.
+We will focus on Entities like :

-    - TT,TTC,TVA,Date de facture,Numero facture, Supplier Name.
+    - TT, TTC, TVA, Date de facture, Numero facture, Supplier Name.

 - All the Bechmarking process is done with a L4 machine (24GB in Vram, 16 Cores).